edx/gradebook-edx-platform-extensions/README.rst

-progress-edx-platform-extensions
+gradebook-edx-platform-extensions
 ===================

-progress-edx-platform-extensions (``gradebook``) is a Django application responsible for calculating and persisting user's grade and proforma grade for a course.
+gradebook-edx-platform-extensions (``gradebook``) is a Django application responsible for calculating and persisting user's grade and proforma grade for a course.
 Gradebook application computes user's grades in a course on ``score_changed`` signal of courseware.